 Myth: Your Children will be Held Responsible for the Repayment

 The retirement mortgage is a non-recourse loan.
 This means the lender can only derive repayment of the loan from the proceeds of the sale of the property.
 Even if the value of the home is reduced due to economic, market, or property perils, you or your estate can never owe more than the value of the home.
-Although your heirs will not be responsible for repayment, they are able to work with the loan servicer to repay the loan or have an option to refinance the loan.
+Although your heirs will not be responsible for repayment, they may work with the loan servicer to repay the loan or have an option to refinance the loan.

 Myth: You Need a Certain Level of Income, Credit, or Health to Qualify